PowerShell/PowerShell/docs/building/windows-core.md

 Install-Dotnet
 ```

-It removes the previously installed version of .NET CLI and install the version that PowerShell Core depends on.
+It removes the previously installed version of .NET CLI and installs the version that PowerShell Core depends on.
 If you have any problems installing `dotnet`, please see their [documentation][cli-docs].

 [dotnet-cli]: https://github.com/dotnet/cli